 This course was designed to present the student with the theory needed to design and implement sound patient education.
 Content will be aimed at providing the student with the tools for developing a comprehensive dental health education plan.
-Topics include patient motivation, goal setting, behavior modification, communication skills, developing instructional objectives and sensitivity to multicultural concerns.
-In addition, an awareness of learning styles will be accented.
+Topics include patient motivation, goal setting, nutrition, theories of learning, behavior modification, communication skills, developing instructional objectives, and sensitivity to multicultural concerns.
+In addition, an awareness of learning styles will be accentuated.
 Prerequisites: DYH106, 107, and 108, ENG102, PSY105; Co-requisites: DHY201, 202, 203, and 205.